Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 Alternatively, you can touch a quiver containing arrows or bolts, granting the ammunition pulled from it the same effect.
 The spell’s magic ends on a piece of ammunition when it hits or misses.

-You can increase the damage by 1d6 for each additional mana expended and an additional 1d6 for every other additional mana expended.
+You can increase the damage by 1d6 for each additional mana or psi expended and an additional 1d6 for every two additional mana or psi expended.

 Magic Weapon.
-You can expend 1 additional mana so the weapon becomes a magic weapon for the duration.
+You can expend 1 additional mana or psi so the weapon becomes a magic weapon for the duration.

 As an action, you touch a door, a window, a gate, a box, a chest, a set of manacles, a padlock, or another object or entryway that contains a mundane or magical means that prevents access.
 Choose knock or lock as the spell’s effect.